rivelles/learning/books/designing-data-intensive-applications/chapter-5.md

 that aren't within the `n` nodes.
 This is called **sloppy quorum**.

 When the node comes back, we can send the writes that were not replicated to it.
 This is called **hinted handoff**.

+## Concurrency

+It's usually said that concurrency happens when two operations happen at the same time.
+However, this is misleading due to the fact that we need to trust clocks of machines, which can be different.

+So, we say that two concurrent operations are operations that don't know about each other.

+A and B won't be concurrent if:
+- B knows about A
+- B depends on A
+- B is built upon A

+To do that, the server can maintain a version number for each key.
+When a client wants to write to a key, it needs to provide the version number of the last read.
+If the version number is different, it means that another client wrote to the key.
+In this case, a concurrent write happened and the client can, for example, merge the values.
+This, however, requires the client to read the value before writing to it.

+## Write Conflicts

+Conflicts happen when two nodes receive writes concurrently and replicate to the other nodes.
+This might make some nodes to have different values for the same key.
+There are some techniques to handle this:

+### Last write wins (LWW)

+Each replica only stores the most recent value for each key.
+This is usually implemented by attaching a timestamp to each write and choosing the one with the most recent timestamp.
+One of the problems with this approach is that it can lead to data loss.
+Some write operations will be considered successful, but they will be overwritten by a more recent write.